Tom Ripley: Forging signatures, telling lies, impersonating practically anybody.

 Cate Blanchett appears as Meredith, a society lady that Tom strikes up a casual friendship with before he goes to Europe.
 Compare this film to Purple Noon, a 1960 French adaptation of the same book, with Alain Delon as Tom Ripley.

-- Adaptational Heroism: Tom Ripley commits the same murders as he does in the book, but he is presented as much more emotional and caring, with his sociopathy significantly toned down.
+- Adaptational Heroism: Tom Ripley commits two of the same murders as he does in the book, but he is presented as much more emotional and caring, with his sociopathy significantly toned down.
 As a particular example, Ripley in the books is introduced pretending to be an official with the electric company/other creditor organizations, and calls random people up to pressure them about (nonexistent) bills, partly so he can support himself on their money and partly for his own amusement.
 In contrast, Ripley in the film works as a waiter and engages in relatively innocent deceptions in which he lies about his background.
-He also benefits from he fact that Dickie, his first victim, gets a considerable dose of Adaptational Villainy, going from an Upper-Class Twit in the book to a caddish borderline sociopath in the film.
-Also, in this movie his murder of Dickie comes in a fit of rage while in the book he plans it out in advance.
+He also benefits from the fact that Dickie, his first victim, gets a considerable dose of Adaptational Villainy, going from an Upper-Class Twit in the book to a caddish borderline sociopath in the film.
+Also, in this movie his murder of Dickie comes in a fit of rage, while in the book he plans it out in advance.
+On the other hand, Tom also murders Peter Smith-Kingsley, who survived the novel.

 - Adaptational Villainy: Dickie proves to be a complete cad.
 In the book, he merely comes across as a bit shallow and selfish, but not really a bad guy.